AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets-API.md

 ## `Create or Update Asset`

 Create or update an asset with a specified `Id`.
-It the asset already exists, you can specify an If-Match property in the HTTP request header to ensure that the asset is modified only if its version matches.
+If the asset already exists, you can specify an If-Match property in the HTTP request header to ensure that the asset is modified only if its version matches.

 ### Request